José Manuel Restrepo Abondano: Education

 a PhD in Higher Education Management from the University of Bath in 2015.

 Professional career

 Restrepo started his career working as an advisor to the Economic Commission (committee) of the Congress of the Republic of Colombia.
 He continued his career in the civil service, becoming Budget and Financial Planning Director of Fonade, the National Fund for Development Projects in Colombia.
-From 2009–2014, Restrepo was the rector of Colegio de Estudios Superiores de Administración (CESA).
+From 2009 to 2014, Restrepo was the rector of Colegio de Estudios Superiores de Administración (CESA).
 He also served as the rector of the Business Foundation of the Chamber of Commerce of Bogotá.
 On 22nSeptember 2014, he was elected rector of his alma mater Del Rosario University.
 For ten years he wrote a weekly column for the Bogotá-based newspaper El Nuevo Siglo and in 2013 became a weekly columnist for Colombia's oldest newspaper El Espectador.
 His last column was published on 21 July, one week after the announcement of his ministerial appointment.